Wsprung/RankedChoiceSprung/README.md

 public String calcWinnerBorda()
- *Calculates the winner of your election using Borda Count **The winner is the candidate with the most TOTAL WEIGHTED votes from each rank **A vote in rank one is considered 3 points if you have 3 ranks, rank two would be 2 points, etc...
+ *Calculates the winner of your election using Borda Count *The winner is the candidate with the most TOTAL WEIGHTED votes from each rank *A vote in rank one is considered 3 points if you have 3 ranks, rank two would be 2 points, etc...

 public String calcWinnerInstantRunOff()
- *Calculates the winner of your election using Instant Run Off Count *Looks at rank 1, if there is a candidate with the majority they are the winner *If not, if there is a candidate with less votes than the rest, they are removed from all ballots
+ *Calculates the winner of your election using Instant Run Off Count *Looks at rank 1, if there is a candidate with the majority (>=50%, no ties) they are the winner *If not, if there is a candidate with less votes than the rest, they are removed from all ballots
-	**If two+ candidates are tied for the least amount of votes, they are all removed from all the ballots **If no candidate has the least amount of votes (all tied), the program moves on to the next rank *Keeps going until a candidate has the most votes in its rank, and if not, a message indicating a tie is returned
+	*If two+ candidates are tied for the least amount of votes, they are all removed from all the ballots *If no candidate has the least amount of votes (all tied), the program moves on to the next rank *Keeps going until a candidate has the majority votes in its rank, and if not, a message indicating a tie is returned

  *****NOTE: This method will alter your passed list of candidates.
 Use getNumCandidates() to recover your original list of candidates.*****

 private int getNumVotes(String candidate, int rank) *Helper method

-private String mostVotes(int[] calced)
+private String mostVotes(ArrayList<Integer> calced) *Helper method
- *Helper method

-private String leastVotes(int[] calced)
+private String leastVotes(ArrayList<Integer> calced) *Helper method
- *Helper method